 Deliver to school with a big thank you and an “I appreciate you” smile!

-So, tell me, if you were a teacher, would you appreciate this?
+Do tell me, if you were a teacher, would you appreciate this “Thank You for Nurturing My Child” teacher gift idea?
 Or is this just another tchotchke collecting dust on your desk?

 Stay tuned for more Teacher Appreciation Gift Ideas this week!

 If you liked this succulent idea, you’ll love this beach themed succulent garden!

 And you’ll surely love these 25 Ideas for Tabletop Gardens!

 Oh, and I think it’s a lovely gift for the school support staff as well (secretaries, custodians, kitchen staff, music/gym teachers, nurses, librarians, special ed teachers and aides, speech pathologists, etc) who don’t often get recognized the way classroom teachers do.